Filipino World War II Veterans Parole Program

 - Complete Form I-134, Affidavit of Support:

 - Complete a separate Form I-134 with supporting documents for each family member (including yourself, if you are a self-petitioner).
-Follow the form instructions provided on the Form I-134 Web page.
+Follow the form instructions provided on the Affidavit of Support page.
 As needed, you may submit Form-134 affidavits from multiple sponsors to provide sufficient evidence that the sponsors have adequate income or financial resources to support each family member.
 There is no filing fee for Form I-134.

 - If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
 You do not need to complete Form I-134.